saoirse-zee/rc-ngw-2020/README.md

   - the debug formatter: `:?`
   - "Using primitive values when a complex type would be more appropriate is an anti-pattern known as primitive obsession."
 Lol, never heard this before.
   - Contructors for custom types are cool!

+## Thursday May 14
+- Went to the beach!
+And didn't see a single computer all day.
+Biked there, to Reis Beach, laid out a blanket, ate some pasta, cuddled with my sweetie.
+It got cold once the wind whipped up and the sun went behind the clouds.